-The 25 Most Expensive Keywords in AdWords – 2017 Edition!
+The 25 Most Expensive Keywords in Google Ads

-Way, way back in 2011, when the world was young and fidget spinners weren’t yet a thing, there was lore floating around in the search marketing world that “mesothelioma” was the most expensive keyword to bid on in Google AdWords, costing upwards of $100 per click.
+Way, way back in 2011, when the world was young and fidget spinners weren’t yet a thing, there was lore floating around in the search marketing world that “mesothelioma” was the most expensive keyword to bid on in Google Ads (at the time, known as Google AdWords), costing upwards of $100 per click.
 But was it true?

 The infographic we created based on that data is still one of our most popular and most linked to pages ever, but people often ask us for updated data.